...And That Little Girl Was Me

 - The first Care Bears movie had the old man who head of an orphanage tell a story about a possessed magician's apprentice named Nicholas who was saved by the Care Bears.
-In the end, his wife calls him by name, which is, of course, Nicholas.
+In the end, his wife calls him by name, Nicholas.

 - Subverted by Granny in Squidbillies when she explains how Gaga Pee Pap ran out on their family: